 For details on these variables and their usage in the block equations, click the Source code link in the block dialog box to view the underlying Simscape™ source file.
 The Source code link is available for all the Foundation library blocks that have a Variables tab.

-To specify the initial deformation of the spring, select the
+To specify the initial deformation of the spring, select the Override check

-and change the unit, if desired.
+Value field and change the unit, if desired.
 The Unit drop-down

 lists contains all the units defined in the unit registry that are

-In the following dialog box, Deformation is specified
+the following dialog box, Deformation is specified

 as a high-priority variable with the initial target of 20 mm.